Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Solidity Imports

-Tevm Bundler (optional feature) creates the best devx for working with solidity files in TypeScript
+Tevm Bundler (optional) creates the best devx for Solidity files in TypeScript:

 import { MyContract } from "./MyContract.sol";